Why travellers prefer Blue Cross

 Looking for something exciting and different to do in the coming months?
-From coast to coast, there are plenty of cool diversions to be found across Canada before winter begins.
+From coast to coast, there are plenty of cool diversions to be found across Canada.

 The sublime pleasure of relaxing in hot, mineral-filled water while surrounded by mountain views is hard to beat, and the coming months are the perfect time to head to Alberta and BC to do just that.
-There are resorts built around hot springs throughout those provinces, but some of the most spectacular ones are located in national parks operated by Parks Canada — Miette, Radium and Banff Upper Hot Springs, all with heaps of accommodation choices nearby for a perfect fall break.
-Going in the shoulder season allows you to truly relax without having to deal with the crowds that flood these gorgeous spots in the summer.
+There are resorts built around hot springs throughout those provinces, but some of the most spectacular ones are located in national parks operated by Parks Canada — Miette, Radium and Banff Upper Hot Springs, all with heaps of accommodation choices nearby for a perfect break.

 Now is the perfect time to indulge in comfort foods, and what better place to do that than Montreal’s classic diners where hearty meals are always on the menu?
 First stop should be Wilensky’s Light Lunch, which is like stepping into a museum that happens to serve amazing sandwiches and was featured on the TV show Mind of a Chef with David Chang.
 Mister Steer has been serving burgers made of the very best kosher beef since 1958 and has often been voted the best burger restaurant in the city in the many decades it has been open.
 Schwartz's Deli is famous for good reason — its smoked meat sandwiches are perfection and if you do have to line up to get in, it’s always worth the wait — but likewise Zytynsky's Deli has legions of loyal fans who swear their sandwiches are the best too.